growtopiajaw/treble_experimentations/README.md

   by this change
 * `[userfriendly]` This commit is NOT used for hardware support, but to make the rom more user friendly

+---

+    Copyright (C) 2018-2019  Growtopia Jaw

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+If you have any enquiries, please feel free to contact me by email at growtopiajaw AT gmail.com